Frequently Asked Questions

 How do I route a Proposal?

 All proposals should be routed through the Office of Research Services using GU Pass.
 The Proposal in GU Pass should be completed in full and endorsed by your appropriate departmental chair.
-Once the proposal is approved at the department level it with be routed through the system to the Office of Research Services for review and approval before submission to the sponsor.
+Once the proposal is approved at the department level it will be routed through the system to the Office of Research Services for review and approval before submission to the sponsor.

 GU PASS routes an electronic transmittal package for PI review and assurance, Chair approval and review and approval by ORS.
 Visit FAQ for GU Pass.
 To facilitate the navigation on GU Pass we have created this GU Pass Job Aid.